Charleston, South Carolina

 Sunny Days: 230

-Colonial, Georgian, Federal, Classic Revival, Gothic Revival, Italianate, Victorian and even Art Deco style the churches, museums, commercial structures and homes.
+Colonial, Georgian, Federal, Classic Revival, Gothic Revival, Italianate, Victorian, and even Art Deco styles the churches, museums, commercial structures, and homes.
 You could make a case that architecture is for tourists but it’s so obviously a source of pride for locals that we’d be remiss not citing it here.
 Seriously, if you crave a stunning southern downtown Charleston has got to be on your shortlist.

 We rarely hear people complain about something as consistently as locals do in Charleston about infrastructure shortcomings.
 It’s pretty simple, the beauty of the city and the closeness of the stunning beaches means lots of people move here.
-In fact, it was rated one of the fastest growing cities in the 2022-2023 US News & World Report.
+It was rated one of the fastest-growing cities in the 2022-2023 US News & World Report.

 Chill, But Heating Up A Bit.